 Please share your own stories of students with disorders succeeding in your classrooms and beyond.

 When Trevor Romain was 12, his teacher told him he wasn’t talented enough to do art.
 By accident, he found out 20 years later that he could draw.
 Since that lucky day, he has written and illustrated 20 books for children.
 In addition to writing, illustrating, and speaking at schools, Trevor is a board member of the Candlelighters Childhood Cancer Foundation and can often be found on the cancer ward at Brackenridge Hospital in Austin, Texas, doing his rounds as “Doctor of Mischief.”
-He is the author of several Free Spirit books, including How to Do Homework Without Throwing Up and Bullies Are a Pain in the Brain.
+He is the author of several Free Spirit books, including How to Do Homework Without Throwing Up and Bullying Is a Pain in the Brain.

 We welcome your comments and suggestions.
 Share your comments, stories, and ideas below, or contact us.
 All comments will be approved before posting, and are subject to our comment and privacy policies.